 What do you mean “hmm?”
 That’s not the reaction a penis is supposed to get.
 Is something wrong?
 Is it crooked?
 Is a ball missing?

 Another “hmm?”
 This can’t be good.
 The doctor looks at penises all day and my boy gets the “hmm.”
 Whatever the problem is, blame his mother.
-My stuff is legit…maybe I should de-pants myself to prove it.

 The three other fathers curiously looked over at my son’s crotch to see what the freak show was.
 In any other context that would be felonious behavior.